Human science: History

 The phrase 'human science' in English was used during the 17th-century scientific revolution, for example by Theophilus Gale, to draw a distinction between supernatural knowledge (divine science) and study by humans (human science).
 John Locke also uses 'human science' to mean knowledge produced by people, but without the distinction.
 By the 20th century, this latter meaning was used at the same time as 'sciences that make human beings the topic of research'.

 Early development

 The term "moral science" was used by David Hume (1711–1776) in his Enquiry concerning the Principles of Morals to refer to the systematic study of human nature and relationships.
 Hume wished to establish a "science of human nature" based upon empirical phenomena, and excluding all that does not arise from observation.
 Rejecting teleological, theological and metaphysical explanations, Hume sought to develop an essentially descriptive methodology; phenomena were to be precisely characterized.
 He emphasized the necessity of carefully explicating the cognitive content of ideas and vocabulary, relating these to their empirical roots and real-world significance.

-A variety of early thinkers in the humanistic sciences took up Hume's direction.
+A variety of early thinkers in the humanistic sciences took up Hume's line of thought.
 Adam Smith, for example, conceived of economics as a moral science in the Humean sense.